How Intel and Burger King built an order recommendation system that preserves customer privacy

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

 The pandemic has placed enormous strains on the restaurant and fast food industries.
 Within a month of the health crisis, 3% of restaurants had closed for good and another 11% anticipated doing so within the following month, according to a National Restaurant Association study.
-While fine-dining and casual dining establishments suffered the bulk of the impact, the fast food industry wasn’t immune.
+While fine dining and casual dining establishments suffered the bulk of the impact, the fast food industry wasn’t immune.
 A Datassential survey found that sales among fast food operators declined 42% during the first few weeks of the pandemic.

-As more customers began relying on take-out and drive-thru options versus indoor dining, fast food retailers like Burger King turned to AI and machine learning for solutions.
-In collaboration with Intel, Burger King developed an AI system that recommends items on touchscreen menu boards to customers as they’re about to order.
+As more customers began relying on take-out and drive-thru options instead of indoor dining, fast food retailers like Burger King turned to AI and machine learning for solutions.
+In collaboration with Intel, Burger King developed an AI system that uses touchscreen menu boards to recommend items to customers as they’re about to order.
 It can predict whether a customer will order a hot or cold drink or a light or large meal, potentially saving time and leading to a better customer experience.

 Burger King and Intel say the solution has already been piloted in over 1,000 Burger King locations.